chrisemunt/mg-dbx/README.md

 #### Additional (optional) properties for the open() method

-* **multithreaded**: A boolean value to be set to 'true' or 'false' (default **multithreaded: false**).
+* **multithreaded**: A boolean value to be set to 'true' or 'false' (default: **multithreaded: true**).
 Set this property to 'true' if the application uses multithreaded techniques in JavaScript (e.g. V8 worker threads).

+* **timeout**: The timeout (in seconds) to be applied to database operations invoked via network based connections.
+The default value is 10 seconds.

+* **dberror_exceptions**: A boolean value to be set to 'true' or 'false' (default: **dberror_exceptions: false**).
+Set this property to 'true' to instruct **mg\-dbx** to throw Node.js exceptions if synchronous invocation of database operations result in an error condition.
+If this property is not set, any error condition resulting from the previous database operation can be retrieved using the **db.geterrormessage()** method.

 ### Return the version of mg-dbx